donovm4/msft-certifications/intermediate/az-500/README.md

   - cross-tenant access API enables developers to programmatically create B2B Collaboration and Direct Connect policies
   - leverage the invitation manager API for building custom onboarding experiences for business guests

+## MSFT Entra Identity Protection

+- helps organizations...
+  - detect
+  - investigate
+  - remediate

+### Detect

+- during each sign-in, real-time detections run and generate session risk level
+  - rish level determines the policies applied to protect user / organization
+- there is a catalog of tections to protect organizations
+  - based on trillions of signals from AD, MSAs, Xbox
+    - Anonymous IP usage
+    - Brute-force / password spray attacks
+    - credential leaks

+### Investigate

+There are 3 key reports for administrators:

+1. Risk detections
+    - each risk detected
+    - only available with Entra ID P2
+2. Risky sign-ins
+    - one or more risk detections reported on sign-in
+    > Limited info with Medium + High only, by default
+    > Full access with Entra ID P2
+3. Risky users
+    - the use has on or more Risky sign-in associated
+    - one or more risk detections have been reported
+    > Limited info with Medium + High only, by default
+    > Full access with Entra ID P2

+### Remediate

+There are both automatic and manual methods for remediation

+- Automatic rememdiation
+  - Risk-based Condition Access policy examples:
+    - require strong authentication method
+    - MFA
+    - perform secure password reset
+- Manual remediation
+  - leveraged when user remediation isn't enabled
+  - administrator manually reviews reports
+    - in portal
+    - through API
+    - in M365 Defender (is this the equivalent to XDR?)
+  - administrators can perform manual actions:
+    - dismiss
+    - confirm user safety
+    - confirm compromise of risk(s)

+### Using the Data

+Data from Identity Protection can be export to other tools.

+- integrate with MSFT Sentinel
+- send to Log Analytics Workspaces
+- archive data in storage account
+- stream data to Event Hubs
+- send to another SIEM solution

 ## Multi-Factor Authentication (MFA)